What is Warfarin?

 CALL 911 for SEVERE BLEEDING THAT YOU CANNOT STOP.

 How Can I Prevent Complications of Warfarin Therapy?

 The most important thing you can do to prevent complications from Warfarin therapy is to be an active participant in your care or in the care of your loved one.
 Compliance with the recommended medication dosing and INR

-testing schedule is crucial for success, as well as an open communication with our Coumadin Department.
+testing schedule is crucial for success, as well as an open communication with our Warfarin Department.
 It is very important to report new medication changes (including antibiotics, herbal medicines, and over the counter medications), changes in weight or diet, sudden illness, or any other changes in your lifestyle.
-If you accidentally miss a dose, do not double the dose to “catch up”.
-Instead, call our Coumadin Department.
+If you accidently miss a dose, do not double the dose to “catch up”.
+Instead, call our Warfarin Department.